MilkyBruv/jocoa/README.md

 # japm

-Package and project manager for Java
+Package manager, project generator, and compiler for Java.

+maven be shit so like i made this fr